martgnz/journocoders-geogrid/README.md

 ### Installing geogrid

 After you have a R setup we can proceed to install geogrid.
-The standard way to get packages is by calling `install.packages`, so you can do `install.packages('geogrid')` in the R console.
+Open Rstudio first.
+At the bottom you'll see the R console.
+There you can run commands and inspect their output.
+The standard way to get packages in R is by calling `install.packages`, so you can do `install.packages('geogrid')` in the console.

 However, I've had problems doing this with the latest R as by default there are some conflicting packages (`units` and `sf`).